Vuju/primer-finder/README.md

 ### Connectors

 The system uses a connector architecture to handle different input/output sources:
-- FileConnector (deprecated): Handles file-based input/output
-- DbConnector: Handles usage of eyeBOLD.
+- eyeBOLD_connector: Handles usage of eyeBOLD.
 - Other connectors can be implemented by extending the base Connector class.

 ## Performance Optimization